-I’m a huge fan of practicing mindfulness with your children.
+I’m a huge fan of practicing mindfulness with children.

 Mindfulness equips kids with powerful skills that will stay with them their entire lives.